Confessions of a struggling shop owner

 May 11, 2016

-Kevin Beasley, founder of New Leaf Consignment Furniture Galleries, shares confessions of a struggling shop owner
+Kevin Beasley, the founder of New Leaf Consignment Furniture Galleries, shares confessions of a struggling shop owner

 We all struggle…